 So, what helped me most this year in my filmmaking journey was the Canon 10 to 18 ultra-wide.

 As I started shooting listing videos for some realtors in my area.
 I ended up needing an ultra-wide lens.

-I needed something that would go pretty freak in comprehensive to get the entire field of view and real estate and often in real estate.
+I needed something comprehensive to get the entire field of view, real estate, and often in real estate.

 You want to see both ceiling and floor and make the area of your filming field larger than it might be.
 So that is where this guy comes to.

 It is a 10 to 18-millimeter lens made exclusively for an APS-C size sensor.

 So if you shoot on a full-frame, you must crop it to get an average 16 by 9 readout of this lens, that realistic video I’ve done this far.

 It is sharp, and it is sufficiently wide.